Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 Omega Bumper Movements

 The bumper design was necessary because, at the time, watch movements could only be wound one way.
 With this limitation, it was necessary to have a ratchet mechanism optimized with a restricted arc.
-The rotor would then swing against the bumpers which guaranteed engagement with the ratchet wheel teeth that only rotated in one direction.
+The rotor would then swing against the bumpers, which guaranteed engagement with the ratchet wheel teeth that only rotated in one direction.

-It was in 1931, that Rolex iterated on this design and patented the current generation of central rotor automatics.
-Rolex introduced reverser gears (allowing the mainspring to be wound in both directions) and with that, a full 360-degree rotor.
+It was in 1931 that Rolex iterated on this design and patented the current generation of central rotor automatics.
+Rolex introduced reverser gears (allowing the mainspring to be wound in both directions) and, with that, a full 360-degree rotor.
 However, the basic mechanics (movement transferred to an oscillating weight connected to gears to wind) largely remained the same.

 Ins and Outs of Bumper Purchases

 There is some FUD (fear uncertainty and doubt).
 This is largely driven by forum posts stating that bumpers have more wear and tear and are harder to service.
-However, bumpers are a great value proposition, especially in the context of practical everyday wear and their historical significance.
+However, bumpers are a great value proposition, especially in the context of vintage everyday wear and their historical significance.

 Movement